Japan’s Pan-Asian Empire

 Japan’s Pan-Asian Empire provides original theoretical perspectives on the construction of a multi-ethnic and multi-cultural empire.
 It will appeal to students and scholars of modern Japanese history, colonial and postcolonial studies, as well as Korean studies.

 Table of Contents

-Part 1: Theories of a Pan-Asian Empire 1.
+Part I: Theories of a Pan-Asian Empire 1.
 Toward a New Imperial Order: Pan-Asian Regionalism in Interwar Japan 2.
 Minzoku and Creating a Multi-Ethnic Empire 3.
-Constructing Greater East Asian Space: Geopolitics and the Question of Imperial Modernization Part 2: The Korea Question 4.
+Constructing Greater East Asian Space: Geopolitics and the Question of Imperial Modernization Part II: The Korea Question 4.
 Moritani Katsumi and Reconstructing Colonial Korea 5.
-In Jeong Sik and the Search of a Korean Subjectivity
+In Jeong Sik and the Search for a Korean Subjectivity

 Seok-Won Lee is an Associate Professor of History at Rhodes College, USA.
-His areas of research include 20th century Japanese intellectual history, colonialism and imperialism in East Asia.
+His areas of research include twentieth-century Japanese intellectual history, colonialism, and imperialism in East Asia.